silkapp/rest/tutorial.md

 [happstack](http://hackage.haskell.org/package/rest-happstack),
 [snap](http://hackage.haskell.org/package/rest-happstack) and
 [wai](http://hackage.haskell.org/package/rest-wai).
-In this tutorial I'll show how to run the API in happstack, but code for other frameworks is very similar.
+In this tutorial I'll show how to run the API in happstack, but the code for other frameworks is very similar.

 To run your api, you need to convert from the monad your API is running in (`IO` in our case) to the monad used for the web framework (`ServerPartT IO` for happstack).
 In this case, that's just